-Bank M&A accounting requires the acquiring institutions balance sheet be marked-to-market at the close of the transaction.
+M&A accounting requires the acquiring institutions balance sheet be marked-to-market at the close of the transaction.

-This creates a dilemma for buyers - determining a seller's true tangible book value - and has kept some would-be buyers on the sideline.
 Credit exposure has started to creep into conversations as the prospect for an eventual recession grows.

-Despite a noisy M&A environment, industry analysts have noted M&A is still viewed as an attractive tool for strategic growth and acquirers are still actively discussing transactions.
-But there may a bit more hesitancy for institutions looking to expand.
+However, industry analysts have noted M&A is still viewed as an attractive tool and opportunity for strategic growth.